 Legal Basis: Section 265.10 of H.B.
-166 of the 133rd G.A. (originally established by Controlling low income school districts that may lack the personnel and resources needed to compete for federal competitive grants or receive federal formula allocations that are too small to be effective in meeting their intended purpose.
+166 of the 133rd G.A. (originally established by Controlling and provide technical assistance to eligible districts.

+Purpose: This line item provides supplemental funds to address the needs of rural and low income school districts that may lack the personnel and resources needed to compete for federal competitive grants or receive federal formula allocations that are too small to be effective in meeting their intended purpose.
 The funds must be used to increase academic performance by supplementing activities authorized under the federal Elementary and Secondary Education Act's Title I, Part A (additional support to help disadvantaged students), Title II, Part A (supporting effective instruction), Title III (language instruction for English language learners and migrant students), and Title IV, Part A (student support and academic enrichment block grant), as well as parental involvement activities.
-ODE may use up to 5% of the grant to administer the program and provide technical assistance to eligible districts.
+ODE may use up to 5% of the grant to administer the program